daler/dotfiles/_sources/starthere.rst.txt

 3.2: install apt packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~
+Do this if you want to install a large or small set of package for Linux (you
+may want to edit the files mentioned below first).

 If you're on Linux and have root privileges, this is a quick way to install
 "the works" or optionally a minimal set of packages.
 You can inspect the files
 :file:`apt-installs.txt` or :file:`apt-installs-minimal.txt` for what will be